maggiemachuca/network-file-shares-perms/README.md

   - bob.min cannot access this folder since he is not a member of the ACCOUNTANTS group.
   - Let's make Bob a member of the ACCOUNTANTS group

-## Step 5: Adding a user to a Group
+## Step 5: Updating Group Membership for the User

 - Log bob.min out of the client machine for now
 - Log onto the Domain Controller as a Domain Admin